stbenjam/no-sprintf-host-port/README.md

-# go-sprintf-host-port
+# no-sprintf-host-port

-The Go linter go-sprintf-host-port checks that sprintf is not used to construct a host:port combination in a URL.
+The Go linter no-sprintf-host-port checks that sprintf is not used to construct a host:port combination in a URL.
 A frequent pattern is for a developer to construct a URL like this: